FormerLurker/Octolapse/README.md

 Note from [foosel](https://github.com/foosel): There does exist a workaround in OctoPrint for this (since it's happened in the past with other firmware variants), users can tell OctoPrint to "simulate" an ok after resends by enabling Settings > Serial communication > Advanced options > Simulate an additional ok for resend requests, but that has to be done manually.

-Unfortunately this workaround may cause some print quality issues during the resend since I had some seemingly random overextursion in a test print after implementing the workaround.
+Unfortunately this workaround may cause some print quality issues during the resend, since I had some seemingly random overextursion in a test print after implementing the workaround.
 I've not verified that it's due to the workaround, but I will try to do this soon.
 I expect this bug to be fixed in the next firmware release.

 ### Non-Cartesian printers
 These are not currently supported.
 I hope to include support for these at some point, but I don't own one to test on currently.

 ### Floating Point Math
 I've noticed some areas where floating point math may cause problems, but have not resolved all of them.
-They could prevent proper extruder monitoring in some cases, and I'm working to fix this.
+They could prevent proper extruder monitoring/zhop detection in some cases, and I'm working to fix this.

 ### Logging
 It's possible that some of the logging options aren't doing exactly what they say.
 I did some refactoring that didn't quite work as expected and will have to review the logging code.

 ## History of Octolapse
 I got the idea for octolapse when I attempted to manually make a [stabilized timelapse](https://youtu.be/xZlP4vpAKNc) by hand editing my gcode files.
 To accomplish this I used the excellent and simple [Gcode System Commands](https://github.com/kantlivelong/OctoPrint-GCodeSystemCommands) plugin.
 The timelapse worked great, but it required a lot of effort, which I didn't want to put in every time.
 I received several requests for instructions on how to create a stabilized timelapse, but decided to give plugin development a go.
 I've never done one before (or programmed python, or knockout, or anything open source either), but figured I could contribute something good to the community.
-This is my gift to all of the makers out there who have contributed your time and effort to the community!
+This is my gift to all of the makers out there who have contributed your time and effort!